 A taxi from the airport to the center is around $35, but going the other way it’s half that.
 In general you can get around the center in a cab for $2 to $5.

 The locals are bike-crazy and a lot of the main avenues have marked bike lanes.
 Some hotels and hostels have loaner bikes available, but you can also find rental kiosks with prices from $5 for four hours to $9-$12 for 24 hours.

-I rode a cool narrow gauge Children’s Train on the Pest side of the city when I went on a tour with a Budapest Underguide.
+I rode a cool narrow-gauge Children’s Train on the Pest side of the city when I went on a tour with a Budapest Underguide.
 That was $6 one way, half for students.
 We took the chairlift down that mountain and that was around $3.

-Museums and attractions in Budapest
+Museums and Attractions in Budapest

+When it comes to travel prices in Budapest, museums and attraction entrances can vary a lot.
+Many tourists come through on river cruises, so they’re getting milked hard in some spots.
 This is not a city where you want to go on a whirlwind sightseeing tour unless you’re using the Budapest card.
 That gets you a discount of 10-50% and free admission to a few (like the zoo).
 The card is 3900 forint for 24 hours, or about $18.

 Otherwise, some attractions and museums are free, like the Fisherman’s Bastion and the cool central bank visitor center, which is a money museum.
 Others, like the depressing but fascinating House of Terror Museum, cost money but are worth it.
 That one’s $9.
 The popular Memento Park, with all the old communist statues, is $7.
 The public baths Budapest is famous for are also going to cost you.
 Non-locals pay $16 for an unlimited time of soaking and steaming at the major ones.